-3443 - Global Literature - 3 credit hours
+3553 - Transnational Literature - 3 credit hours

-Intensive study of literary works and traditions from various parts of the world, possibly including Africa, India, South America, and the Middle East.
-Attention will be paid to cultural norms, the effects of translation, and adaptation of/resistance to the Western canon.
-Students will engage with theoretical perspectives, including postcolonial literary theory, in conjunction with the primary texts.
+Intensive study of literary works and traditions from various parts of the world, through a comparative framework.
+Attention will be paid to cross-cultural exchanges that occur when literary works and movements cross nation-state boundaries.
+Exploration of phenomena such as globalization, exile, diaspora, border-crossing, print circulation, and migration may be emphasized.
+Focus varies depending upon instructor but may include Transnational Modernism(s), the Postcolonial, the black Atlantic, Chicano/a literature, border studies, Transatlantic literature, Trauma and Terrorism, and literature of the Americas.
 Use of secondary sources and research writing will be included.
-This course emphasizes intellectual development, critical analysis, cultural literacy, and global awareness.
+This course emphasizes intellectual development, critical analysis, cultural literacy, and intercultural and global awareness.
 Prerequisite: ENGL 2103 or ENGL 2203.
 Course rotation: Alternate fall.
 General Education: Intermediate - Engaged Local & Global Citizenship.